Simon Elwes: Stroke and Fountains Abbey

 In 1945, Elwes suffered a near-fatal stroke which paralysed the right half of his face and body, including his painting hand.
 He was diagnosed with hemiplegia.
 Believing that he was about to die, Elwes received the last sacraments.
 He spent two years in hospital recuperating and after receiving treatment from renowned physiotherapist Berta Bobath, was soon able to stand with the aid of a cane.
 During his recovery, Elwes said that he repeatedly dreamed of the ruins of Fountains Abbey which he had visited in 1933.
 In the dream he saw the abbey restored and himself talking with one of the monks who kept saying: "It was built for God; it must be returned to God."
 Elwes became convinced that God had ruined him physically because he had wasted his talent and that he had been chosen to restore the abbey and rededicate it as a monastery.
-Although he never accomplished his dream, Elwes enlisted the aid of the Duke of Norfolk, Cardinal Spellman, the Marchioness of Lothian, novelist Evelyn Waugh, Lord Lovat and many of Britain's leading Roman Catholic laymen.
+Although he never accomplished his dream, Elwes enlisted the aid of the Duke of Norfolk, Cardinal Spellman, the Marchioness of Lothian, novelist Evelyn Waugh, Lord Lovat and many of Britain's leading Catholic laymen.